rrobinlee/CA-county-geospatial-analysis/README.md

 Because the Moran's $I$ statistic (`-0.03992056`) is neither significantly above nor below the expected Moran's $I$ statistic (`-0.05198904`), there is no significant spatial autocorrelation in the data.
 Therefore, the distribution of values across space is random, with no discernible clustering or dispersion tendencies in the data.

-## Variograms and Semivariograms in Gstat
+## Semivariograms in Gstat

-**1. Computing the Empirical Variogram**
+**1. Computing the Empirical Semivariogram**

-To account for trend, I fit a linear surface to the data by regressing the data against the longitude and latitude coordinates.
+The empirical variogram measures how spatial autocorrelation changes with distance.
+Pairs of locations are binned by distance, and the average squared difference in log-unemployment is calculated for each bin.
+By fitting a linear surface to the data by regressing the data against the longitude and latitude coordinates, the model also accounts for trend.

 <details><summary>R Code:</summary>